-Today, the lines between formal and semi-formal are foggy at best, leaving many of us confused about what to wear to an event that has a semi-formal dress code.
+Today, the lines between formal and semi-formal are foggy at best, leaving many of us confused about what to wear to an event with a semi-formal dress code.

 Semi-formal is all about creating a balance between formal and informal.
 This can be exceptionally tricky to do.
 Luckily you are not alone in this.
 Our team of Jaxson Maximus custom clothing stylists has put together this helpful guide to help you understand the do’s and don’ts of the semi-formal dress code.

 You should never feel overdressed when attending a formal dress code event.
 Semi-formal is a step down from the formal dress code.
 It is slightly more relaxed in what you can and can and cannot wear.
-We recommend that for semi formal you simply wear your best suit or sport jacket outfit.
-For semi-formal wearing the dressiest option you have with a jacket is a best practice.
+We recommend that for semi-formal, you simply wear your best suit or sports jacket outfit.
+For semi-formal, wearing the dressiest option you have with a jacket is a best practice.

-As a general guide, what you would wear to a swanky cocktail party with all of your peers and clients would be perfectly appropriate for a semi-formal dress code.
-Think dressy suits, sport jackets and blazers, etc.
+As a general guide, what you would wear to a swanky cocktail party with your peers and clients would be perfectly appropriate for a semi-formal dress code.
+Think dressy suits, sports jackets, and blazers, etc.

 Having a formal dress code by default means black tie, meaning wear a tuxedo or dinner jacket outfit, however if white tie is indicated than only white tie attire can be worn.